tock/book/src/course/thread-net/control-app.md

 > screen.
 You can use the `u8g2_SetColor(&u8g2, 1);` method to draw in
 > either the `0` or `1` color (i.e., foreground or background).
 > `u8g2_DrawStr(&u8g2, $XCOORD, $YCOORD, $YOUR_STRING);` can be used
 > to print a string to the display.
-Make sure you update the dislay
+Make sure you update the display
 > contents with a final call to `u8g2_SendBuffer`.

 ## Displaying the Current Temperature